Eurostat, the statistical office of the European Union.

 L-2721 Luxembourg

-The territorial breakdown of the countries is according to the (EU) Regulation No 1260/2013 on European demographic statistics.
+The territorial breakdown of the countries follows the (EU) Regulation No 1260/2013 on European demographic statistics.

 Demography.